waynodiablo/Oystercard/practice_project_week/README.md

 ## Standups and retros

-You can have standups and retros in your teams.
+You'll have standups and retros in your teams.

 ## Schedule